CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

 .. rst:directive:: vhdl:entity

-    Used for documenting individual entitites.
+    Used for documenting individual entities.
 Individual ports and generics should be specified under :rst:dir:`vhdl:ports` or
     :rst:dir:`vhdl:generics`, respectively.